Combinatorial properties of Newton maps: Newton rays from Newton maps

-\begin{lemma} Let $\omega$ be a repelling periodic point of period $m > 1$ of $N_p$.
-Then there exists a periodic Newton ray $\mathcal{R}$ that lands at $\omega$ and has period given by an integer multiple of $m$. \end{lemma} \begin{proof}
+\begin{theorem}[Newton rays for repelling cycles] Let $\omega$ be a repelling periodic point of period $m > 1$ of $N_p$.
+Then there exists a periodic Newton ray $\mathcal{R}$ landing at $\omega$ whose period is divisible by $m$. \end{theorem}

-There exists some neighborhood $Y$of $\omega$ so that $N_p^{-m}$ has some branch $h$ with $h(Y)\subset Y$.
-We may further assume without loss of generality that $Y$ intersects the minimal possible number of bubbles with centers in $\Delta_N$.
-Evidently $\omega$ is an attracting fixed point of $h$, and thus there is some fundamental annulus $A\subset Y$ for the dynamics of $h$.
-Let $B_0$ be some bubble contained in $A$.
-The sequence of bubbles $B_n = h^n(B_0)$ evidently accumulate at $\omega$.